 It was Eva who introduced me to the fascinating world of picture books.
 As an author myself of academic books and papers, the entire genre of picture books was an unknown genre to me.
 With Eva’s prodding, I attended the Picture Book Matters workshop last year in which Eva was a facilitator since I had the idea of composing a picture book myself.
 The workshop was extremely useful as it covered a gamut of children’s picture books with helpful tips for potential authors.
 The workshop was also an eye-opener to the genre and how picture books differ from other genres of books composed for children of different age groups.
 Eva is an excellent facilitator.
 She was very clear and thorough in her presentation of the main ideas related to picture book writing; much of which, I believe, was a demonstration of the immense experience she has garnered as a successful author of picture books herself; as well as being familiar with the publishing industry.”Dr Theresa Devasahayam, Gender Scholar

-Eva is a member of the Society for Editors and Proofreaders (SfeP).
+Eva is a member of the Chartered Institute of Editing and Proofreading.

 contact me for a mini-critique: email@example.com